Primary and Secondary Fixed-income Mar ...

 \text{Haircut} =\frac{\left(\text{Initial Security Price} – \text{Purchase Price at the start}\right)}{\text{Initial Security Price}} $$

 Repos adapt to fluctuations in collateral value by allowing those involved in the contract to either ask for more collateral or give back some of what they’ve already provided.
 This ensures that the security interest remains consistent with the originally agreed-upon margin terms.
-This fluctuating margin payment, known as the variation margin, measures the gap between the currently required margin and the value of the security at a specific time, which is represented in the following equation:
+This fluctuating margin payment, known as the variation margin, measures the gap between the current required margin and the value of the security at a specific time, which is represented in the following equation:

 $$ \begin{align*} \text{Variation margin} = & (\text{Initial margin} \times \text{Purchase price at time t}) \\ – & \text{Security Price at time t}. \end{align*} $$